WATERSHED-BASED SPECIES AT RISK

 The main goals of this program are to find and protect maternity roosts and hibernacula, encourage bat stewardship, and monitor populations.
 The species of concern include the Townsend’s Big-eared Bat (Corynorhinus townsendii)and the Little Brown Myotis (Myotis lucifugus).
 The biggest threat to these species are habitat and food loss, as well as White-nose Syndrome.
 Surveys are conducted to monitor roosts, and acoustic recorders are used to confirm the presence/absence of the different species in a given location.
 The project works in close partnership with the BC Bat Team, BC Community Bat Program and the South Coast Bat Conservation Society.

-If you are interested to help out during any these projects, be sure to check out our Volunteer Opportunities page in the future for information on the Western Toad Migration Project and links to the BC Community Bat Program Bat Colony Counts that take place annually in June and then again in July and August.
+If you are interested to help out during any of these projects, be sure to check out our Volunteer Opportunities page in the future for information on the Western Toad Migration Mitigation Project and links to the BC Community Bat Program Bat Colony Counts that take place annually in June and then again in July and August.